+- Unit

-Unit name.
+- Unit name.
 (Example: SLOT0)

+- Status

-Memory status
+- Memory status

+- Normal: Normal status

-Error: A memory error was detected.
+- Error: A memory error was detected.
 The part needs to be replaced immediately.

-Replace: A memory error was detected.
+- Replace: A memory error was detected.
 Preventive replacement of the part is required.

 - Immediate Replacement Notification Destination

+- Indicates whether a notification is to be issued to prompt for immediate replacement if an error was detected.

+- Valid: Notification.

+- Invalid: No notification.

+Preventive Replacement Notification Destination